| FeaturesEasy to understand output

 messenger window.
 From the programmers point of view, it looks like

+they are texting with the computer.
 The "chat bubbles" are color coded to match the Input and Output

 shapes used in the flowchart.
 In the screenshot to the right, the